HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_10/Check_Points_Ch10.md

 Composition implies a relationship where the child cannot exist independent of the parent.
 Example: House (parent) and Room (child).
 Rooms don't exist separate to a House.

 Association is a weaker form of relationship and in code terms indicates that a class uses another by parameter or return type.

+## 10.5 ##
+The UML notation for aggregation is an unfilled diamond symbol at the owner (aggregation) class.
+Composition is indicated in the same way but with a filled diamond symbol.